heynzar/bash-and-linux-journey/README.md

 Real-world examples of Bash scripts to reinforce learning and showcase practical use cases:

-- **Directory Organizer**: Automatically organize files into directories based on their type.
+- `directory_organizer.sh`: Automatically organize files into directories based on their type.
-- **System Information**: Display detailed system statistics at a glance.
+- `system_info.sh.md`: Display detailed system statistics at a glance.
-- **Todo List**: A simple script to manage your tasks from the terminal.
+- `todo.sh`: A simple script to manage your tasks from the terminal.

 ---